 - Lake St Clair (do not miss http://www.thewalltasmania.com/ )

 - Then back to Devonport if that is where your van departs

 This is just some guide for the best route to take.
 You have 6 weeks so take your time.
 Talk to locals in each place you decide to stay and find out the little things big overviews like this miss.

-I know a few but I wouldn't want to spoil the challenge :) about 7 years ago
+I know a few but I wouldn't want to spoil the challenge :) over 7 years ago

 What a prize !!!

 Well do everything that Niko says, they are the highlights

 As you have a lot of time there is too many other places to tell you about

 I've lived in Tassie all my life and have travelled the world and still think this is one of the best places to live

 One thing to remember it is school holidays and most of the good places will be booked out